 Traditional cell culture methods require 6 days, on average, for enterovirus detection.
 In comparison, real-time PCR allows same-day detection.
 Detection of enterovirus nucleic acid by PCR is also the most sensitive diagnostic method for the diagnosis of CNS infection caused by these viruses.

-An aid in diagnosing enterovirus infections
+Aids in diagnosing enterovirus infections

 A positive result indicates the presence of enterovirus RNA in the specimen.